ines-tools/ines-backbone/README.md

 The backbone_to_ines_settings.yaml file is not updated, but the template backbone_to_ines_settings_template.yaml is.
 Copy it and rename it to backbone_to_ines_settings.yaml.

-## On timeseries

-All parameter data needs to be in the gdx file.
-If timeseries are not, as with northern european model, they can be added to it by running backbone with --debug.
-Adding timeseries directly to the ines transformation is in the future development plan.

 ## Notes about the transformation